The highly sensitive brain

 Do you consider your highly sensitive trait an asset or a pitfall?
 That is something for every highly sensitive person to decide.
 But being aware how your brain works (different than others) and all the skills that come along with it, can help you make the best of it.

 Drs.
 Esther Bergsma (1972) is author, scientific researcher and expert on High Sensitivity.
 She conducted an international research to gain awareness on the trait of High Sensitivity both amongst 5500 HSP and coworkers and managers.
-She wrote two (Dutch) books on High Sensitivity; one on raising highly sensitive children and the second about the highly sensitive brain.
-And likes to share her insights in talks, podcasts and interviews.
+She wrote several books on High Sensitivity; “The Brain of the Highly Sensitive Person” is available in English, Order it here.
+She also likes to share her insights in talks, podcasts and interviews.